 B2.1: Facilitate the development of an integrated freshwater habitat protection strategy.
+This protection strategy will complement the Coastal Habitat Protection Plan (CHPP), serving as a guide for inland waters.

-B2.2: Develop and implement a submerged aquatic vegetation (SAV) management strategy.
+B2.2: Develop and implement a submerged aquatic vegetation (SAV) protection strategy.

-B2.3: Facilitate the development of incentives for protection and management of targeted natural communities and habitats on non-public lands.
+B2.3: Facilitate the development of incentives for protection and management of targeted natural communities and habitats.